 Claire Roberts

-I am an integrated humanistic counsellor working with Person Centred, Gestalt and Transactional Analysis as my main modalities.
+Claire is an integrated humanistic counsellor working with Person Centred, Gestalt and Transactional Analysis as my main modalities.

-I have worked as a counsellor in a variety of settings, predominantly within hospices providing support for patients, carers and those bereaved; substance misuse; children and young people.
-I have been with the Diocesan Pastoral Care and Counselling Team for the last 4 years.
+Before becoming a counsellor she had experience in various settings within the NHS including nursing, midwifery, governance, senior management and regulation.
+She has worked as a counsellor in a variety of settings, predominantly within hospices providing support for patients, carers and those bereaved; substance misuse; children and young people.
+She has been with the Diocesan Pastoral Care and Counselling Team for more than four years.

-I work with people with many different areas of concern from anxiety, grief, loss, low self-esteem, relationship challenges to the impact of boarding school.
+Claire works with people with many different areas of concern from anxiety, grief, loss, low self-esteem, relationship challenges to the impact of boarding school.
 In providing a safe space, exploring what is going on for you, identifying learned behaviours and how you, yourself can find the best way forward to address your concerns.

 Heather Lewis